timschneeb/kdeconnect-nx/README.md

 ```
 Then use the [sysmodules overlay](https://github.com/ppkantorski/ovl-sysmodules) to reload the sysmodule on the Switch.

-> [!INFO]
+> [!HINT]
-> Hint: You can create keycombo shortcuts for overlays in Ultrahand.
+> Hint: You can create keycombo shortcuts for overlays in Ultrahand by pressing Y while hovering over an overlay in the list.
 That way, you'll avoid navigating Ultrahand's main menu over and over.

 To build and automatically upload the overlay to the Switch, run: